 The Bandari Project is proudly supported by the Wealth Mentoring Group Fund, a sub-fund of Australian Communities Foundation.
-Their grant of $5,000 will provide education and student support for the 2022 intake of new students to the school.
+This support will help fund education-related expenses for Bandari school students

 The Bandari Project is proudly supported by the Universal Charitable Fund.
-Their grant of $2000 will support the 2022 intake of Bandari students.
+This support will help fund education-related expenses for Bandari school students.

-The Drift House kindly donates a percentage of their profits to the Bandari Project every year.
+The Drift House kindly donates to the Bandari Project every year.